flesueur/mi-lxc/README.md

 Known problems
 --------------

-If you're on INSA-Lyon's eduroam, there is a blocked port which prevents the PGP integrity verification of the downloaded LXC template.
-In that case, creation of the master container will fail (timeout).
-To debug it, you can try `lxc-create -t download -n lxc-test -- -d debian -r stretch -a amd64`: if it does not work then you need the following workaround (to delete the test container : `lxc-destroy -n lxc-test`).
-You can execute `export DOWNLOAD_KEYSERVER="hkp://pgp.mit.edu:80"` (you can also try `̀hkp://p80.pool.sks-keyservers.net:80`) at the beginning of your session to resolve it.
-You also need a large thermos of coffee, of course.

 If network seems to be stalled during provisioning (especially when you destroy then create), you can try `service lxc-net restart` before creating containers.
 It recreates the LXC bridge and seems to flush some problematic caches (ARP ?).

 # License